particle-iot/docs/src/content/reference/device-os/typed-publish.md

 To decode these events for troubleshooting, you can use the [Event decoder](/tools/cloud-tools/event-decoder/) tool.

+Binary buffer data should be used for individual binary data elements, and arrays of small values.
+Because each element of a Variant is a separate block of memory on the heap, creating a VariantArray of small data elements like byte values or integers is memory inefficient.

+You generally should not store a C/C++ `struct`, because things like byte order, alignment, and version compatibility can make passing a struct between a device an an external service difficult.

 ### Using Variant

 See [Variant](/reference/device-os/api/variant/) in the Device OS firmware API.